-My very first Meccano set was a pre-war Blue and Gold number 7 set.
+My very first real Meccano set was a pre-war Blue and Gold number 7 set.
 This was a Christmas present bought second hand around 1954.
 These colours had been first introduced in 1934 and heralded the inclusion of flexible plates into the Meccano system for the first time.

 You can read more about the history of Blue and Gold Meccano here.

-Page created November 26 2013 revised February 15 2017
+Page created November 26 2013 Revised and update August 21 2023

 Back to Gallery of Meccano Models.